 Almost all Flixbus buses provide an outlet for each passenger, making it easy for you to charge your personal devices throughout the duration of your trip.
 You will also find that there is complimentary 4G Wi-Fi, which can be accessed on your cell phone, tablet, or even your laptop.
 On some buses, you will have the opportunity to purchase snacks and drinks in case you get hungry during your voyage.
 Each bus is equipped with an overhead storage area where you can store your one carry-on bag and any other personal items that you may have.
 Travelers are also allowed to bring one checked bag at no additional cost, which will be stored by the driver below the bus.
 It is possible for you to bring a standard size bike with you at no additional cost, but keep in mind that you will be required to reserve a spot for it during the booking process in order to ensure that there is room.
 Flixbus does not allow travelers to bring a pet with them unless it is an official service animal.
 All buses are wheelchair accessible, and some of the toilets are as well.
 If you will need assistance storing luggage, boarding the bus, and disembarking, make sure to call the company ahead of time, and they will have an employee present to help with all of your needs.

-Passengers board the bus most frequently from Roma Termini, which is located around 1 mile (s) / 1 km away from the city center, and they get off the bus at Florence, Villa Costanza Tram T1, located 4 mile (s) / 6 km away from the city center.
+Passengers board the bus most frequently from Rome, Termini (G), which is located around 1.4 miles (2.2 km) away from the city centre, and they get off the bus at Florence, Guidoni Tram T2, located 6.3 miles (10.1 km) away from the city centre.

 Here are some other resources that might have the information you need